opendevshop/devshop/README.txt

 Unfortunately drush rsync cannot sync single files, as far as I know, so it syncs the folder.

+NOTE: The reason we don't use sql-sync yet is because I had some trouble getting it to work when the source was a remote server.
+I would love some input from some drush sql sync experts if there are any out there.

 -------------------------------------
 Provision Commands & Hostmaster Tasks
 -------------------------------------